epn-ml/europlanet-ml-book/intro.md

 Welcome to our machine learning (ML) book.
 This book is compiled as part of the work package "JRA4 ML - Machine Learning Solutions for Data Analysis and Exploitation in Planetary Science" in the frame of the EU project "Europlanet 2024 Research Infrastructure" (Europlanet 2024 RI).

-We recommend setting up a virtual environment for the exercises in this tutorial.
+We recommend setting up a virtual environment for the exercises in this book.

 ```{attention}